GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

     {119}
     >>>

-Address``119`` has responded, which is ``0x77`` --- and this matches the datasheet!
+Address ``119`` has responded, which is ``0x77`` --- and this matches the datasheet!

-This sensor isn't the easiest to operate directly (you need to read a bunch of calibration and perform long calculations), so this is a great example of when you might want to start writing a script instead of using the REPL interface... however, to prove the point, we're going to read a register and leave the rest as an exercise for the reader.
+This sensor isn't the easiest to operate directly (you need to read a number of calibration variables and perform long calculations), so this is a great example of when you might want to start writing a script instead of using the REPL interface... however, to prove the point, we're going to read a register and leave the rest as an exercise for the reader.

-If you're familiar with I²C, you'll know that the typical convention is that the first portion of a write's payload will indicate the register to access, and a subsequent read will access the data from that location.
+If you're familiar with I²C, you'll know that a common convention is for the target register address to be conveyed as the first portion of a write's payload, with a subsequent read accessing the data from that location, with addresses incrementing automatically.
 Here we read the ``AC1`` value, which is a 16-bit integer stored at addresses ``0xAA`` and ``0xAB`` --- first by writing the ``0xAA`` base address, and then performing a 2-byte read.

 .. code:: console